celestiaorg/CIPs/cips/cip-tx-limits.md

 ## Backwards Compatibility

 This proposal is meant to be included with v3 and the [Ginger Network Upgrade](./cip-25.md).
-It is not backwards compatible with v2.
+It is backwards compatible with v2.

 ## Security Considerations